Signer #94: Joel Bunker (also Bonker and Bouker)

 Ida Bunker was, in fact, the last-living child of Signer #94, Joel Bunker, who completed the 500-mile trek from Seneca Falls to Michigan at some point in the 1860s.

 An 1843 report on the outcome of local elections indicates that a “Joel Bonker” received one vote for assemblyman in Seneca Falls (“Canvass”).
-Joel appears to have spelled his own surname as “Bonker,” “Bunker,” or “Bouker” interchangeably during this period.
-Fluid spelling of one's own name was a common practice in the first half of the 19th century.
-According to Judith Wellman and Tanya Warren, Joel was also a founding member of the Methodist congregation at the Wesleyan Chapel.
+Joel appears to have spelled his surname interchangeably as “Bonker,” “Bunker,” or “Bouker” during this period.
+Variant spellings of one's name were a common practice in the first half of the 19th century.

+According to Judith Wellman and Tanya Warren, Joel was a founding member of the Methodist congregation at the Wesleyan Chapel.
 He donated money toward the construction of the edifice in 1843 (130, 145).

-By the time of the Seneca Falls Convention, Joel Bunker joins Henry Seymour (#75), Robert Smalldridge (#83), Isaac Van Tassel (#95), E.W.
-Capron (#96), and the best candidate for Jacob Matthews (#84), as married male signers whose spouses did not add their signatures to the document.
+At the Seneca Falls Convention, Joel Bunker joined Henry Seymour (#75), Robert Smalldridge (#83), Isaac Van Tassel (#95), E.W.
+Capron (#96), and the best candidate for Jacob Matthews (#84) as married male signatories whose spouses did not sign the document.

 In 1860, the “Barkers” live in the 2nd Ward of Seneca Falls.

 Hannah is listed inaccurately as 47.
 Joel, 45, is a “Painter (House)” with an estate valued at $1,800 dollars.
 Martin, now 21, has entered the same profession as his father.
 Daughter Hannah, 19, was not entered correctly in the ledger, and her information has been inserted marginally.
 Bradford, here given as “Radford,” is 9 years old.
-In a solidly blue-collar neighborhood, they live alongside brickmakers, carpenters, and day laborers.
+In a solidly blue-collar neighborhood, the Bunkers live alongside brickmakers, carpenters, and day laborers.

-In the 1870 census for Grass Lake, Joel is 57, Hannah is 56 and “Keeping House.”
+In the 1870 census for Grass Lake, Joel is 57.
+Hannah is 56 and “Keeping House.”
 Martin, 29, “works at Coopering,” following in his father’s footsteps.
 Bradford, 18, attends school, and no vocational entry is given for Hannah, now 24.

 In March 1881, Bradford Bunker, son of Joel and Hannah, died at age 30 in Grass Lake.